-Syntax: WaitHilite3DButton <time> < command> <integer - optional> amount of time and waits for the pilot to execute (either with mouse click in 3d pit or via keystroke, DX) the cockpit function specified by <command>.
+WaitHilite3DButton <time> < command> <integer - optional>

+Same as Hilite3DButton with the exception that the script pauses for the specified amount of time and waits for the pilot to execute (either with mouse click in 3d pit or via keystroke, DX) the cockpit function specified by <command>.
 If the user executes the highlighted cockpit function (switch, button, knob, wheel...) within the time limit, it returns true.
 If time expires, the function returns false and the script continues.